abdrahmansoltan/Learning-Notes/Node.js/1-Node.md

 **Event Loop**: is all the application code that is inside callback functions (non top level code)

-- Node.js is build around callback functions, as it uses **"Event-driven Architecture"** where:
+- Node.js is build around callback functions, as it uses **"Event-driven Architecture"** with "Observer Pattern" where:
   ![events](./img/node-events.png)

   1. events are emitted
   2. the event-loop picks them up when they're emitted, and the more expensive tasks go to thread-pool
-  3. then, the necessary callbacks are called
+  3. then, the necessary callbacks are called.

 > Most Node.js core modules like (HTTP, file-system and others) implement events internally by inheriting from the `EventEmitter` Class -> `server.on('request', (req, res)=> {})`

 - The event-loop does the Orchestration in Node.js with specific order of execution
 - Execution Order :
   ![event loop](./img/event-loop-1.png)

+  > **Notes:**
+  >
+  > - `setImmediate` is called "immediate", because it runs immediately after any I/O operations have finished executing
+  > - `close callbacks`: it's the last phase because this is for when you close a (file or a network connection) and you have a callback that executes when that connection is closed

 - The event-loop is what makes Asynchronous programming possible in Node.js, making it the most important feature in Node.js design and this is what makes it different from other BE languages
   ![event loop](./img/event-loop-2.png)

   - **node.js** -> single thread which is good for resources but can be bad if the thread is slowed or blocked
   - **php** -> multiple threads which is more resources-intensive but no danger of blocking

-  - in addition to the main 4 callback queues, there're also 2 other queues (`nextTick` queue and the **microtasks** queue -> for resolved promises)
+- In addition to the main 4 callback queues, there're also 2 other queues (`nextTick` queue and the **microtasks** queue -> for resolved promises)

   - if there's any callback to be processed in one of these 2 queues, they will be executed right after the current phase of the event loop finishes instead of waiting for the entire loop to finish
   - So, callbacks from these 2 queues will be **executed right away**

   ![Event Loop](./img/eventLoop2.png)